-I posed the question to SEO professionals what they thought was the most underutilized SEO strategy or tactic.
-I got over 100 responses which I broke up into 8 categories, and 44 sub categories.
+I asked SEO professionals about what they thought was the most underutilized SEO strategy or tactic.
+I got over 100 responses which I broke up into 8 categories and 44 subcategories.
 This is part 4, which highlights the underutilized strategies related to link building.

 Link Building Sub Categories: